 We are happy for patrons to either transfer from their wheelchair to a seat, or to clear a space so that the patron may stay in

 their chair.
 We are also happy to reserve a space next to this position for any companions or friends attending the performance.

 As we need to pass the required information on to our Front of House team it is best that bookings be made in advance.To make a booking please contact the Box Office on 6247 1223.

 The ACT Companion Card program is an ACT Government initiative administered by Community Services Directorate (CSD),

-under a licence agreement with the Victorian Government and admits carers to shows as complimentary guests.
-Holders of
+under a licence agreement with the Victorian Government.
+The Street Theatre is an affiliate of the Companion Card program and admits carers to shows as ticketed complimentary guests..

 All seats in Street One have clear sight-lines to the stage.